Liquid butter is a common dairy staple for many of us

 People looking for a high protein diet can prefer butter in moderation because butter contains some milk protein but you should take it in moderate quantity.

 Ghee clarified butter is somehow better than melted or liquid butter but if you wish to enjoy all the ghee benefits, you have to select the best quality pure cow ghee.
 You may try Milkio Organic grass-fed ghee.
-Made in New Zealand, Milkio organic ghee is produced from 100% grass-fed cow milk, and it complies with 100% purity standard of USDA.
+Made in New Zealand, Milkio organic ghee is produced from 100% grass-fed cow milk butter as the raw material, and it complies with the 100% purity standard of USDA.